This topic provides guidance on the following actions:

 Anaconda Team Edition uses several ports for internal communication between components.
 These ports do not need to be open to the end user.

-Prometheus (port 9090).
-Prometheus is proxied in Nginx at /Prometheus
+:9090prometheus - Prometheus is proxied in Nginx at

 By default, Anaconda Team Edition will install internal instances of Postgres and Redis databases.